simbiose/SAU/README.md

 ##How to

-Import the /android project named SAU to eclipse and add it a android library on your android application and now you're ready to use it.
+Clone with recursive tag the sau repository and import the /android project named SAU to eclipse and add it a android library on your android application and now you're ready to use it.
 You also can see the documentation on /doc/index.html

 ##Changelog